0xPolygon/polygon-edge-docs/docs/concepts/ethereum-state.md

 1. The world state trie contains the mapping between addresses and account states.
 The hash of the root node of the world state trie is included in a block (in the stateRoot field) to represent the current state when that block was created.
 We only have one world state trie
-2. The account storage trie contains the data associated to a smart contract.
+2. The account storage trie contains the data associated with a smart contract.
 The hash of the root node of the Account storage trie is included in the account state (in the storageRoot field).
 We have one Account storage trie for each account
 3. The transaction trie contains all the transactions included in a block.
 The hash of the root node of the Transaction